 - Analytical

-- Broad knowledge base Independent
+- Broad knowledge base

 - Confident

+- · Quick thinker

+- Independent

+- · Logical thinker

-Confident • Logical thinker Persuasive speaker
+- Persuasive speaker

-- Examples of Past Extemp Debate Topics - Resolved: The Affordable Care Act should be repealed. - Resolved: Marijuana use should be decriminalized. - Resolved: The U.S. should execute its planned troop withdrawal from Afghanistan. - Resolved: Congress should have the right to limit freedom of expression by corporations, associations, and unions. - Resolved: The implementation of the Common Core will improve public education in the US. - Resolved: The deal to free Bowe Bergdahl was unjustified. - Resolved: Congress should include a "pathway to citizenship" as part of immigration reform. - Resolved: American businesses should have the right to deny workers the right to unionize. - Resolved: The U.S. federal government should increase regulations on GMOs. - Resolved: The U.S. federal government should stop providing loans for college tuition.
+Examples of Past Extemp Debate Topics

+- Resolved: The Affordable Care Act should be repealed. - Resolved: Marijuana use should be decriminalized. - Resolved: The U.S. should execute its planned troop withdrawal from Afghanistan. - Resolved: Congress should have the right to limit freedom of expression by corporations, associations, and unions. - Resolved: The implementation of the Common Core will improve public education in the US. - Resolved: The deal to free Bowe Bergdahl was unjustified. - Resolved: Congress should include a "pathway to citizenship" as part of immigration reform. - Resolved: American businesses should have the right to deny workers the right to unionize. - Resolved: The U.S. federal government should increase regulations - Resolved: The U.S. federal government should stop providing loans for college tuition.